 Resilience

-Recover from transient faults — retries, timeouts, circuit breakers, bulkheads, panic safety, scheduler backoff.
+Recover from transient faults — retries, timeouts, circuit breakers, rate limiting, bulkheads, panic safety, scheduler backoff.

 "Resilient" in Cano's tagline isn't a vibe — it's a set of concrete, composable primitives that sit on the FSM dispatch path.
 Every one of them is opt-in: a workflow that wires none of them up pays nothing, and the hot path stays allocation-light.
-This is the guide: the circuit breaker gets its full treatment here; retries, per-attempt timeouts, and bulkheads get an overview with a pointer to the API reference page that owns the builder methods.
+This is the guide: the circuit breaker and rate limiter get their full treatment here; retries, per-attempt timeouts, and bulkheads get an overview with a pointer to the API reference page that owns the builder methods.

 The self-healing half of the tagline — checkpoint + resume, sagas, observers, health probes — lives in Recovery, Saga, and Observers.